 The next day I started to work and fortunately checked my custom screen profile.
 It was set to the generic sRGB display profile instead of my own!

-Now since my clients do not have calibrated monitors ordinarily this would not be so bad, except that I spent the time and money to have a professional screen calibration set up with an exact brightness and professional colour calibration.
+I spent the time and money to have a professional screen calibration set up with an exact brightness and professional colour calibration.
 So I was upset and started to research this.
 I knew the screen profile was in my personal user Library under Colorsync –> Profiles.
 It was then I was reminded that Apple has been hiding this Library in the Finder (used to be under “Users”) since about OS 10.7.
 But I have to admit, I could not remember how to find this library and didn’t want to mess with Unix code in the Terminal, as Apple can change the location of things without bothering to tell the regular “unwashed” consumer.
 I don’t know enough Unix to start searching etc. without wasting more time researching it.
 Advice on the web re: Unix is often outdated for the reason above I mentioned about Apple making changes.
 In general you never want to mess around with Unix commands “under the hood” unless you know exactly what you are doing.

 I set my custom screen profile again, and then closed the Preferences.
 I then reopened the Display Preferences under “Color” only to see that it had once more reverted to sRGB, ignoring my custom setting.